 - Remove the egg/sugar mixture from the mixer and sift 1/3 of the flour mixture over the top of the egg mixture and gently fold together.
 Repeat with the remaining flour in increments of 1/3 each time.

-- Scoop out about one cup of the batter and fold into the melted butter, then add the mixture to the batter and fold together gently.
+- Scoop out about one cup of the batter and fold into the melted butter, (this lightens the butter and will make it easier to fold into the whole batch) then add the mixture to the batter and fold together gently.

 - Cover the batter with plastic wrap, pressing right down onto the batter, then transfer to the refrigerator.
 The batter should rest for at least one hour but overnight if possible.
 The batter can be refrigerated for up to 3 days before baking.

 - Preheat the oven to 375°F and grease and flour the madeleine pan.